1999AZZAR/live-chat-widget/README.md

 </html>
 ```

-- The widget will use Bahasa Indonesia for the welcome message and UI.
+- The widget will use Bahasa Indonesia for the welcome message.
-- The theme will automatically be light or dark based on the user's OS setting.
+- The theme will automatically match the custom green colors defined in the CSS.

 ## Updating the AI Persona